HappyRay/testscribe/README.md

     False
     ***** Result end

+Notice the only input you need to provide is the number 8.

 You can run it multiple times with different inputs and inspect the displayed output.
 If the output is not correct, fix the production code and test again.